-Chesa Boudin, the Most Hated of the Progressive Prosecutors
+His Dad Got a Chance at Clemency.
+Then His Baby Was Born.

 Green: Well, just to start with something big: When you were 14 months old, your parents made a choice that fundamentally shaped who you are.
 They participated in a robbery.
 A guard and two police officers were killed.
 Your parents went to prison for it.
 You’re now about to become a father, responsible for a little tiny person.
 I wonder how the choice that your birth parents made 40 years ago has shaped how you’re thinking about becoming a father.

-Boudin: Well, for one thing, I don't want to do anything that would jeopardize my ability to be there every single day of my child's life.
-What my parents did had devastating consequences for the three men who were killed, first and foremost—for their families, for their entire community, for all the other people who were victims, directly or indirectly.
-And for our family—I've asked my parents infinite times, “How could you possibly have done something so dumb, so reckless, so harmful?
+Boudin: Well, for one thing, I don’t want to do anything that would jeopardize my ability to be there every single day of my child’s life.
+What my parents did had devastating consequences for the three men who were killed, first and foremost—for their families, for their entire community, for all the other people who were victims, directly or indirectly—and for our family.
+I’ve asked my parents infinite times, “How could you possibly have done something so dumb, so reckless, so harmful?
 How could you have risked not just the harm that was caused to those men and those families, but to me—to us?”

-As I think about being a father, I want to make sure I'm not just trying to avoid the normal, everyday mistakes that all parents inevitably make, but the really big ones that some parents, like mine, make.
-I don't want to be in a position where I'm asking someone else to step up and do the day-to-day diaper-changing and bottle-feeding and clothes-shopping and temper-calming.
+As I think about being a father, I want to make sure I’m trying to avoid not just the normal, everyday mistakes that all parents inevitably make, but the really big ones that some parents, like mine, make.
+I don’t want to be in a position where I’m asking someone else to step up and do the day-to-day diaper changing and bottle feeding and clothes shopping and temper calming.

 Green: Has the context of your childhood made you anxious about doing the wrong thing or making choices that could have a ripple effect in your child’s life?